 56:834:536 Public Information Systems

-Students take six more courses in one of five areas of concentration within the MPA degree.
+Students take four to five more courses in one of five areas of concentration within the MPA degree.
 Click on the links for more information about each specialization:

 - The Community Development concentration provides students with a grounding in theories of power, policy, advocacy, and resource allocation, and applied aspects of domestic and international urban public policy and administration.